JobKoech610/phase-1-project-meal-recipe/README.md

 json

 #### about
-this projects uses an mealrecipe API to enable a user to see the recipe of a meal A user can search a specific meal by searching the specific meal name on the search-bar.
+this projects uses an mealrecipe API to enable a user to see the recipe of a meal (readload page to get random meal recipe) A user can search a specific meal by searching the specific meal name on the search-bar.

 #### setup